senpot/work/AWS/AWS_LB_Controller.md

-# Work note for EKS Private Cluster

-## How to Deploy AWS Loadbalancer Controller for EKS Private Cluster
+# How to Deploy AWS Loadbalancer Controller for EKS Private Cluster

-### Reference
+## Reference
 * https://docs.aws.amazon.com/ja_jp/eks/latest/userguide/aws-load-balancer-controller.html

+## Issue
+* AWS Loadbalancer Controller attempt to connect to WAF Endpoint by default settings.
+So we could not deploy ALB Ingress Controller in EKS Private Cluster.

+## Solution

 ### Added some args in Deployment
 * EKS Private Cluster can't connect to WAF Endpoint, So I added some args to Deployment.